3dcitydb/3dcitydb-docs/source/impexp/citygml-import.rst

 features that are to be imported from the input files.
 The checkboxes on the left side of the import dialog let you choose between an *attribute filter*, a *feature* *counter filter*, a spatial *bounding box filter* and a *feature type filter*.
-If more than one filter is chosen, then the filter criteria are combined in a logical AND operation.
+If more than one filter is chosen, the filter criteria are combined in a logical AND operation.
 If no checkbox is enabled, no filter criteria are applied and thus all CityGML features contained in the input file(s) will be imported.